archeryue/LearnWebInTen/day2.md

     - Options API: nature JS code, define logic by data, methods and mounted. all these are connected by this pointer.
     - Composition API: syntax sugar, by add the setup attribute in Script tag.
 It seems to make everything easier.
     - Well, Options API is better for understanding how the framework works.
 Composition API is easier to write and read.
 Which one will I pick?
 We will see.
+ - Another thing: Vite seems like a cool tool(Webpack + Nginx?).
+Need to learn more about it.